eficode-academy/kubernetes-katas/ingress-traefik/https-letsencrypt-HTTP-Challenge/README.md

 traefik.demo.wbitt.com  IN  A       1.2.3.4
 ```

+**Notes:**
-**Note:** You will not know the IP of Traefik loadbalancer, until you create Traefik's deployment and service.
+* You will not know the IP of Traefik loadbalancer, until you create Traefik's deployment and service.
 You will have to wait to make this last `A` record entry in the DNS.
+* When using **HTTP-01** challenge, LetsEncrypt uses port `80` on your web-server/reverse-proxy to verify the challenge.
+This means you should have port `80` (and port `443` - of-course) open in any firewalls involved in the setup.

 ### DNS Challenge: